Spring 2025 Upper-Level Course Schedule

 This course will focus on the revolutionary moral theory offered by Immanuel Kant, and the critical reception of this theory by 19th century philosophers Søren Kierkegaard and Friedrich Nietzsche.
 After reviewing Kant’s arguments that there are universal moral laws that all humans are obligated to follow, we will ask, with Kierkegaard: is there something to which we can aspire that is higher than following a universal moral law?
 With Nietzsche, we will ask: is Kant offering an ahistorical moral law, or one that arose at a certain moment in history?
 If the latter, is Kant’s moral system still apt for our historical moment?
 Throughout the course, students will learn how to read complex philosophical texts, and how to write and discuss philosophy.

-Lee: Philosophical Approaches to Race, Class, and Gender (PHIL 377)
+Lee: Philosophy of Race, Class, and Gender (PHIL 377)

 Despite the history of analyzing race, class, and gender as separate phenomena, the three are integrally connected.
 Perhaps because our present analysis predominantly treats them as three wholly separate entities, we have yet to achieve an encompassing understanding of them.
 This class will focus on the interstitial connections among the three.
+Beginning from the Latin American and Asian American philosophy before considering the usual binary that defines studies of race—the black-white binary—we shall continue to ask how class and sexuality disrupt and force the dialogue to change and expand its parameters.

 Liu: Ethics, AI, and Robots (PHIL 322)